fuxisword/fuxisword/README.md

   </a>

 <p align="center">
-  usually offtab or making a skin, w2i (i don't bite). everything u need to know about me is in my rentry ^_^.
+  usually offtab or making a skin, w2i (i don't bite). usually in marvel or ow area, or with a friend. everything u need to know about me is in my rentry ^_^.
 </p>

 <!--